Kiriagoray/Trading-Journal/static/images/README.md

 # Favicon Files

-This directory contains the favicon files for Ray's Trading Journal application.
+This directory contains the favicon files for JournalX application.

 ## Current Favicon